iris-hep/iris-hep.github.io/pages/fellows/VolodymyrSvintozelskyi.md

 title: Volodymyr Svintozelskyi - IRIS-HEP Fellow
 active: false
 dates:
-  start: 2022-06-21
+  - start: 2022-06-21
     end: 2022-09-01
+  - start: 2022-12-01
+    end: 2023-02-28
 photo: /assets/images/team/Volodymyr-Svintozelskyi.jpg
 institution: Taras Shevchenko National University of Kyiv
 e-mail: volodymyrsvintozelskyi@gmail.com

+projects:
-project_title: Development of high-performance reconstruction algorithms for detecting long-lived particles
+- project_title: Development of high-performance reconstruction algorithms for detecting long-lived particles
   project_goal: >
     Development of new Artificial Intelligence applications that are impossible to implement with the current hardware solutions due to the requirements of high-speed response and power constraints.
 Development and implementation of particle reconstruction algorithms using GPUs and/or FPGAs, as well as the real-time processing of massive data from the LHCb experiment.
 This will be crucial for detecting long-lived particles predicted in new physics models, and also interesting for industrial and real-life applications.
   mentors:
   -  Arantza Oyanguren (IFIC - University of Valencia/CSIC, Spain)
   proposal: /assets/pdf/fellows-2022/201-proposal-Volodymyr-Svintozelskyi.pdf
+- project_title: New triger lines dedicated to long-lived particle detection at the LHCb experiment
+  project_goal: >
+    Development of new algorithms and software for the high level trigger lines at the LHCb experiment.
+These will be crucial to detect new long-lived particles during Run3 of the LHC proton-proton collider.
+  mentors:
+  -  Arantza Oyanguren (IFIC - University of Valencia/CSIC, Spain)
+  proposal: /assets/pdf/fellows-2022/201-proposal-Volodymyr-Svintozelskyi-2.pdf
 presentations:
   - title: "Volodymyr Svintozelskyi - Development of high-performance reconstruction algorithms for detecting long-lived particles"
     date: 2022-07-27